-As discussed in Note 14 to the financial statements, contributions receivable, accrued expenses, change in net assets and net assets were not properly stated as of June 30, 2022.
+As discussed in Note 14 to the financial statements, cash, contributions receivable, change in net assets and net assets were not properly stated as of June 30, 2023.
 As a result, there was a restatement to these accounts.
 Our opinion was not modified with respect to that matter.